 Ready to sell your house?
-Before you hire an agent and commit to a listing agreement, learn about these 6 things they don’t tell you when listing your house in Southern California!
+Before you hire an agent and commit to a listing agreement, learn about these 6 things they don’t tell you when listing your house in Greater Los Angeles!

-Listing your house in Southern California can be an expensive and time-consuming process.
+Listing your house in Greater Los Angeles can be an expensive and time-consuming process.
 Between the prep work, the holding costs, and the expenses you’ll face at the closing table, you could be talking about thousands of dollars.
 While the process does make sense for some properties, other homeowners do better when selling their properties directly.
 Before you decide how to sell your house, make sure you have all of the facts!

 Your Marketing May Not Be Included